Regular procedure

 Appeal to the First Tier Tribunal

-Given the limited availability of publicly funded representation in practice, these time limits are short and asylum seekers may resort to sending in the appeal forms without legal representation.
-The blank appeal forms which also inform asylum seekers about their right to appeal are sent by the Home Office with the refusal letter, however, administrative mistakes made by an unrepresented asylum seeker in lodging an appeal can result in the appeal not being accepted by the Tribunal office.
+Given the limited availability of publicly funded representation in practice (see Legal assistance), these time limits are short and asylum seekers may resort to sending in the appeal forms without legal representation.
+Administrative mistakes made by an unrepresented asylum seeker in lodging an appeal can result in the appeal not being accepted by the Tribunal office.

 The complexity of the law and procedure and the barrier of language make it extremely difficult for asylum seekers to represent themselves.
 Several research reports refer to the variance in quality and availability of legal advice and this area.[44]
 Tribunal rules require all evidence to be translated into English where relevant and sent to all parties in advance of the hearing.[45]
 It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.